 Join SmartyAds DSP

-ATDs may sound pretty similar to DSPs, and there are still plenty of people who confuse these two terms.
-Agency trading desks are companies or organizations that employ digital media strategists, software engineers, account managers, data analysts, and other human resources to provide the digital media buying service.
+ATDs may sound pretty similar to DSPs, and plenty of people still confuse these two terms.
+Agency trading desks are companies or organizations that employ digital media strategists, software engineers, account managers, data analysts, and other human resources to provide digital media buying services.
 ATDs use one or more DSPs to buy advertising space.

 What are the benefits of working with ATDs?